 - showed me her medicinal garden, and explained the properties of many of the plants she has growing; as she did this, she continually gave me seeds to plant, leaves to make into tea, and branches to root and grow in my own garden;

 - gave me a bag of worm castings to use to start my own worm bin, and patiently told me the instructions again as I wrote them down (this time).
 (They will soon be selling the worm castings, so I am super appreciative of the gift; in fact, I’d have happily paid for the bag of black gold and the knowledge so freely shared.
 I’ve heard of having a worm bin before, but never tried it.
 Maria Elena just made it so … easy … to start!)

 - gave me two eggs from their chickens, as she was gathering the eggs as we talked.

 - (Earlier today, my son stopped by to get more basil plants for our garden, and he ended up finding Genoese basil, purple basil, garlic chives, and dill for $10 total, and a large rosemary plant for a bit more.)

-Soon the Banana River Yard will have a tiki hut with snacks made from the fruit and plants grown on-premises, as well as other light refreshments.
+Soon the Banana River Yard’s tiki hut will have a juice bar with snacks made from the fruit and plants grown on-premises, as well as other light refreshments.